MRFP: Learning Generalizable Semantic Segmentation from Sim-2-Real with Multi-Resolution Feature Perturbation: Experiments

 Table \ref{table:GNS} shows the Sim-2-Real, multi-domain generalization performance of various domain generalization methods trained on G and S (G+S) datasets combined.
-The proposed model outperforms the baseline model by 9.36 \% and ISW by 6.85 \%.
-Our method sacrifices an average of 1.5 \% source domain accuracy when compared to baseline but gains an average of 8.06\% in the more practical scenario of unseen real-world domains.
+The proposed model outperforms the baseline model by 9.36 \% and ISW by 6.84 \%.
 MRFP+ demonstrates enhanced generalization performance in the Sim-2-Real scenario by enhancing the base network's ability to capture robust and domain-invariant features.
 In contrast, other approaches primarily focus on normalization, whitening techniques, or introducing random styles.
 These randomization techniques introduce perturbations with the intention of manipulating input image styles, aiming to cover portions of the target domain.
 Our method not only covers this aspect, but also induces robustness by perturbing highly domain-specific features in the shallow layers of the encoder.
-Importantly, this approach doesn't introduce any increase in computational complexity, as the baseline DeepLabV3+ segmentation model is used during inference.
+Importantly, this approach doesn't introduce any increase in computational complexity, as only the baseline DeepLabV3+ segmentation model is used during inference.